What is Togorashi? Complete Guide to Japanese Chili Powder

 Togorashi, also known as Japanese chili powder, is a vibrant spice blend that brings heat and flavor to countless Japanese dishes.
-Unlike the pure red pepper flakes you might find in other cuisines, togorashi is a mixture of ground chili peppers, sesame seeds, and sometimes seaweed or citrus zest.
-This unique combination gives it a complex flavor profile—spicy, nutty, and slightly sweet.
+Unlike pure red pepper flakes, it combines ground chili peppers, sesame seeds, and sometimes seaweed or citrus zest for a complex flavor profile—spicy, nutty, and slightly sweet.
+The word 'togorashi' translates to 'burning pepper' in Japanese, hinting at its fiery nature, though heat levels vary by blend.

 Taste and Uses of Togorashi

-Togorashi is more than just a hot spice—it’s a flavor enhancer.
-Its taste can vary depending on the ingredients used, but most blends include:
+Togorashi is more than just a hot spice—it's a flavor enhancer.
+Its taste varies by ingredients but typically includes:

 • Red chili peppers